xiyuy98/stat-992-project/README.md

 - Xiyu Yang
 - Shuqi Yu

+Navigation Panel:

++ What is this project about?
++

 ## What is this project about?

 This is a class project for Statistics 992 Data Science with Graphs which is taught by Professor Karl Rohe.
 This project is motivated by the following facts: Many current research on citation networks focus on general citation patterns only in the field of statistics.
 A good summary of the previous studies are provided by Radicchi, Fortunato, and Vespignani (2012).
 However, to our knowledge, very few work (if any) focuses on a specific statistical technique, tracking its citation patterns in different fields of study over time.